GCSE: years 9-11

 - Closely follows relevant GCSE English & Maths specifications

-- Small groups ensuring ample individual attention (1 tutor to 8 pupils max)
+- Small groups ensure ample individual attention.
+(1 tutor to 8 pupils on average)

 - Weekly reports provide regular feedback

 - Enrolment at any time of the year

 Our GCSE English and Maths Booster programmes are run for students in years 9, 10 and 11.
 The programme ensures pupils develop a sound grasp of English and Maths topics, skills and concepts in time for their final GCSE examinations.
 The programme has been developed by qualified maths and English teachers to compliment the Secondary KS4 National Curriculum for Maths and English and closely follows requirements of all the GCSE examination boards.

 - Analysing fiction: Fiction text types, setting, themes, characterisation & narrative voice, language & structure, annotating texts, responding to a fiction text

 - Analysing non-fiction: Non-fiction text types, purpose & audience, language & structure, responding to a non-fiction text

 - Comparing texts: How to compare texts